appliedAI-Initiative/orb_slam_2_ros/README.md

 We use the new thread and chrono functionalities of C++11.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Download and install instructions can be found at: http://opencv.org. **Required at least 2.4.3.
-Tested with OpenCV 2.4.11 and OpenCV 3.2**.
+OpenCV should be installed along with ROS.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org.